Ironton Elementary School Morning News

 Viewing the news gives students a sense of connection.
 We make it a point to have an administrator on the show often so that students feel as if they know the principal, the Guidance Counselor and other key staff members in the school environment.
 This, along with featuring a variety of students, helps build a sense of community.

-In addition to these worthy benefits, the morning news show can be used for school wide curriculum enrichment that engages students at very grade level.
+In addition to these worthy benefits, the morning news show can be used for school-wide curriculum enrichment that engages students at every grade level.

 Choosing the production staff and determining what responsibilities to assign students is a tough job.
 The morning news show is so popular that Ironton requires candidates to submit applications and conduct auditions to determine who will serve on the school’s TV crew.
 Serving on the morning news production team is a privilege reserved for the fifth graders, but other grade levels are brought into the production as special guests, taking part in green screen video and special announcements.

-It is at the discretion of the advisor and principal as to what roles students take in producing the morning news.
-Being on the TV crew is an elective activity and students will come into the Newsroom directly from the buses to produce a timely morning show.
+It is at the discretion of the advisor and principal, and with the permission of their teacher, as to what roles students take in producing the morning news.
+Being on the TV crew is an elective activity and students will come into the Newsroom on their assignment month during their lunch and recess to produce a weekly morning show.
+This year we have two crews of 11 students each assigned and rotate months bi-monthly throughout the school year.

 What role can students take in producing the morning news?
 The possibilities are endless, but here are the positions we fill her at the News @ Ninish.

 - Producer.
 Responsible for the finished news program; selecting audio and video displays, giving cues, countdowns, and so on.

 - Studio Director.
 Responsible for operating the video mixer during the news show.
 Also responsible for selecting effects and transitions.

 - Audio Responsible for all audio operations during the program, including microphone, music and videotaped sounds.

-- Graphics Responsible for creating graphic screens and operation of the character generator during show production.
+- Graphics Responsible for creating graphics screens and operation of the character generator during show production.